marc-acm/voluntinder-ir/README.md

 For the wireframes we have created two types, one for the desktop/laptop design and the other is for mobile devices.

-The first three screenshots are for the desktop/laptop design.
-The prospect is to provide a three-frame application consisting of the following:
+The first four screenshots are for the desktop/laptop design.
+The prospect is to provide a four-frame application consisting of the following:

 - Landing Page
 - Opportunities
 - Details of A Specific Opportunity
+- Profile Page

 The application is designed with an option of a static bar to be shown throughout the three frames.